 Adderall has a half-life of 9 to 14 hours, which means that 9 to 14 hours after dosage, only half of the drug remains in your body.
-Adderall will usually completely clear your system within 3 days.
+Adderall will usually completely clear your system within 72 hours (or 3 days).
 However, this can vary based on several factors.

 Different tests detect Adderall within different timeframes:

 - In a urine test, Adderall can be detected for up to 4 to 7 days.